Monday, December 31, 2007

 (Part 4 of 5)

 Ephram was fully awake and had Comfort and the baby gathered at his side on the old bed.
-They were staring in disbelief at the scrawny boy standing before the hearth, and his sobbing young mate nestled in their doorway.
+They were staring in disbelief at the scrawny boy standing before the hearth and his sobbing young mate cowered in their doorway.
 Ephram had often spoken of the “strangeness” that the Lord had chosen to visit upon them, but this night was clearly the strangest that they had encountered since they had stood silently watching their eldest, Samuel, bury their butchered remains.

 “Oh, dear husband, whatever is happening?”
 Comfort, always the family rock, was as near to being in a panic as Ephram had ever seen her.
 “That child is hungry, but he can’t see the stew pot.”